 - Rapid detection + response so users don’t wave repeatedly (reduces confusion and improves flow).

-- Optimized run times with instant shut-off to reduce waste while maintaining a smooth handwash experience.
+- Optimized run times with instant shut-off to cut down on waste while still making handwashing easy.

 - Controlled detection field tuned to the basin to prevent phantom runs and false triggers near mirrors or traffic.